tanaerao/bench-calls/README.md

 <tr><td colspan="6" style="border-bottom: 1px solid black"></td></tr></table>
   </dl>

 One explanation for this result--an explanation which would allow us to continue believing the folk wisdom--is that some debate motions (the topic of the debate, which is different for every round) are easier for teams on one bench than the other.
-I will refer to this using the term 'motion bias'.[^1] Consider a motion where it is much easier to come up with compelling arguments for the government bench than for the opposition.
+I will refer to this using the term 'motion bias'.[^2] Consider a motion where it is much easier to come up with compelling arguments for the government bench than for the opposition.
 We might expect the results of that round to include a larger-than-usual number of bench calls, where the government teams take the 1st and 2nd.

 By constructing what I'll call the relative strength model (RS), I show that motion bias accounts for little--if anything at all--of the high frequency of bench calls.
 The **relative strength** of the government bench over the opposition bench is the probability that a government team would beat an opposition team in a one-on-one debate.
 To be clear, this relative strength metric is entirely fictious; it is a construct not meant to resemble any actual feature of BP debating.

+The question I am trying to answer with this model is 'what is the probability of a bench call, given no information other than the expected points won by government teams, and assuming that the ranking between any pair of teams is independent of the performance of a third?'.[^3]

 To simulate a round of debate, the model assigns a performance score to the team in each position, where *RS* is an exogenous and between 0 and 1 (because it is a probability).